Canadian Liver Meeting (CLM)

 Minimizing Disparity on the Path to Viral Hepatitis Elimination

-The meeting program offers a forum for presentation and discussion of basic science, translational and clinical aspects of liver disease.
+The Canadian Liver Meeting is a collaborative effort of the Canadian Association for the Study of the Liver (CASL), the Canadian Network on Hepatitis C (CanHepC) and the Canadian Association of Hepatology Nurses (CAHN).The meeting program offers a forum for presentation and discussion of basic science, translational and clinical aspects of liver disease.
 This is a unique opportunity to exchange ideas, promote collaboration and foster knowledge translation among Canadian researchers, healthcare practitioners and community-based groups with interest in Hepatology.

 CASL is a multidisciplinary group of scientists and healthcare providers whose expertise focuses on the liver, and provides national leadership in all aspects of research, education and patient care as they pertain to the liver.

-CASL is a non-profit organization that seeks to eliminate liver disease through research, education and advocacy, Its members include hepatologists, gastroenterologists, pathologists, pediatricians, radiologists, scientists, surgeons, trainees and other interested people.
+CASL is a non-profit organization that seeks to eliminate liver disease through research, education and advocacy.
+Its members include hepatologists, gastroenterologists, pathologists, pediatricians, radiologists, scientists, surgeons, trainees and other interested people.

 CanHepC is a collaborative research network funded by the Canadian Institutes of Health Research (CIHR) and the Public Health Agency of Canada (PHAC) dedicated to translational research linking over 100 researchers, trainees, knowledge-users (community members, community-based organizations, policy and decision makers) in the field of Hepatitis C (HCV) from across Canada as well as international partners.

 CAHN is a national professional organization that represents and supports hepatology nurses across Canada.
 We promote leadership, clinical practice, education, and research in hepatology nursing.